rpunnett/extract_imgur/README.md

 To Do
 ----

-* Remove most static classes
+* Migrate from static classes
 * Regex may currently break on ID
-* Update to API v3
+* Allow option to use API V3
 * Improve error handling
 * Add callback capability

 License